Dummy Pronouns

 Warning!

 Keep in mind that 'it' can't be plural.
-Therefore, the verbs and objects used in sentences with 'it' as their subject, must also be in the singular form.
+Therefore, the verbs and the subject complements or delayed subjects used in sentences with 'it' as the dummy subject, are always the singular form.

 'Adverbial There' vs. 'Existential There'

-When we use 'there' as an adverb in a sentence, it takes the place of an adverb or an adverbial phrase.
+When 'there' is used as an adverb in a sentence, it can act as a pro-adverb and replace an adverb or an adverbial phrase that refers to a place.
 Here's an example:

 I was at the party but I didn't see you there.